 Jeff Chapman, OTR/L, is the 2008-2009 HSS Hand Therapy Fellow.
-Carol Page, PT, DPT, CHT is Manager of Strategic Improvement and Education for the Rehabilitation Department and coordinates the fellowship program.
-Questions about the program can be directed to Carol at firstname.lastname@example.org.
+Carol Page, PT, DPT, CHT is Senior Director of HSS Rehabilitation and directs the fellowship program.
+Questions about the program can be directed to Carol at email@example.com.

 Carol: Jeff, it’s a real pleasure to have you with us as our 2008-2009 Hand Therapy Fellow.
 What led you to apply for the fellowship?

 Jeff: Having worked for only a year in an outpatient setting, I choose to apply to the HSS Hand Therapy Fellowship as a way to more quickly build my knowledge base.
 Having the opportunity to learn from excellent therapists at a top rated orthopedic hospital was an easy choice.
 I wanted mentorship from experts to achieve a level of competency to provide quality care with a variety of challenging cases.
 I was thrilled to have been selected for this fellowship.